partiallyordered/postman-migration/notes.md

 Take a migration all the way through to Majestic

 ### Shortcomings of Postman:
-1. Is there any serious organisation that uses postman for automated testing?
-No, that's because of the following.
 2. Impossible to diff, version control, peer review, maintain a fork.
 Example: https://github.com/casablanca-project/test-scripts/pull/167/files
 3. Global state shared between tests